conp-solutions/aws-competition-solver/README.md

 1. Run `docker build -t mergesat-aws:worker -f DockerfileWorker .`

 After building both images, run `docker image ls` and make sure you see both `mergesat-aws:leader` and `mergesat-aws:worker` in the list of images.

+# Note

+This MergeSat setup is not using mpirun.
+Hence, the solver will only work in the leader image, and not the worker image.
+This is intended, as MergeSat is not using MPI for now.
+As the parallel track is using a single node right now, this single image should be sufficient.